bamlab/dev-standards/ops/docker/deploy-with-https.mo.md

 {% endhint %}

-- In your project set 3 environment variable : `VIRTUAL_HOST`, `LETSENCRYPT_HOST`, `LETSENCRYPT_EMAIL`.
+- In your project set 3 environment variable: `VIRTUAL_HOST`, `LETSENCRYPT_HOST`, `LETSENCRYPT_EMAIL`.
 The email will be used by _Letsencrypt_ to notify you if the certificate expire.There are 2 ways:
     - In the docker-compose file
     - In your prod.env file that is read by your Dockerfile.